donaldrich80/cicdevs/docs/index.md

 ### ENV variables

-You can utilize a `.env` file at the root of you home directory to pass enviromental variables to the container.
+You can utilize a `.env` file at the root of you home directory to pass environmental variables to the container.
 Keep in mind, in a CI/CD role these variables will need to be passed via another method.

 ### ZSH shell

 If applicable, the default "Develop in Docker" command will use the ZSH prompt as the entrypoint.
 This brings functionality such as autocomplete, syntax highlighting, etc intended to add convienience to prompt usage.

 !!! info
-This entrypoint can be modified if neccesary. and isn't added to containers which don't make sense to develop in.
+This entrypoint can be modified if necessary. and isn't added to containers which don't make sense to develop in.

 ## Image Features